microsoft/UniPrompt/README.md

    - `epsilon`: An exploration parameter with range [0, 1]
    - `beam_width`: Number of top-performing prompts to maintain in the beam search
    - `group_frequency`: Group questions every nth epoch
+   - `papyrus`: Boolean flag to indicate if the papyrus endpoint needs to be used
    - `create_sub_prompts`: Boolean flag to enable/disable creation of sub-prompts
    - `num_sub_prompts`: Number of sub-prompts to generate if create_sub_prompts is true
    - `cache_path`: Path to store/retrieve cached results